 Katie - There are a few qualities that I believe are crucial for an agent to be successful in this role.
 The most important qualities to possess, in my opinion, are patience and compassion.
 As agents in Medicare and Retirement, we are primarily speaking with people who are on Medicare, which means they are typically over the age of 65 or disabled.
 These consumers are commonly referred to as our most vulnerable group.
 This means that when it comes to their insurance, a lot of them will not always understand exactly what their insurance entails, and a lot of them also feel really alone in trying to navigate the insurance process.
-It is important on every single call to be as patient as possible, because they may not always understand things very quickly.
 It is also extremely important to be compassionate, and put yourselves in their shoes to understand how overwhelming and scary this process can be for them.
 This will help you connect with them better, help you gain their trust, and ultimately enroll the consumer in the best possible plan for their needs.

 3. What’s the culture or community like within your team or department?

 Allyson - My team acts like a family.
 Everyone is willing to help each other out when needed.
 Even with all of us coming from different backgrounds and generations we still are respectful towards each other and willing to help in any way we can.

 Elha - Honesty, community, team work, cooperation and a lot of support.